yurimoreeuw/untitled_coffee_scale/Readme.txt

-This is my 2020 quarentine project.
+This is my 2020 quarantine project.

 Just some codes and eletronics to help me learn how to use wifi communication.